Would you spend $30,000 on a bong? How about $400 for a single oil cart? The elite have their own way to enjoy luxury cannabis.

 If you’re feeling particularly fancy, Diego has an especially special cannagar wrapped in a 24-karat gold leaf for a whopping $10,000.
 Because nothing screams “medicine” like smoking metal foil.

-What good is it blazing thousands of dollars’ worth of cannabis products if you can’t share them with your affluent friends?
-Although social consumption, the use of cannabis in public spaces, is currently banned in virtually every municipality with legal weed, many event organizers have figured out a way around these bans: by holding private events on private property.
+What good is it blazing thousands of dollars’ worth of cannabis products if you can’t share them?
+The use of cannabis in public spaces is still illegal in virtually every municipality with legal weed.
+But, many event organizers have figured out a way around these bans: by holding private events on private property.

 Cheryl Shuman was one of the first people to throw upscale pot parties, but, again, she wasn’t the only one.
 In Colorado, Jane West, one of the founders of Women Grow who now sells some ingeniously designed glassware, hosted the world’s first (and so far, only) cannabis symphony.

 Also in Colorado you’ll find the Mason Jar Event Group, owned by Kendal Norris.
-Full disclosure, I attended a Mason Jar event in 2016, and for all my cheekiness here, I will confess that I was thoroughly impressed.
+Full disclosure, I attended a Mason Jar event in 2016.
+For all my cheekiness here, I will confess that it thoroughly impressed me.
 Leather-seated limo buses took me and dozens of Colorado’s weeded elite to the cozy Lone Hawk farmstead nestled somewhere along the outskirts of Longmont.

-Inside the event, aptly dubbed “Yoga with a View,” guests took part in a yoga session, and at any point, any one of us could get up to hit one of the provided dab rigs (with concentrates we brought ourselves, of course).
+The guests took part in a yoga session.
+But, at any point, any of us could get up to hit a provided dab rig (with our own concentrates, of course).
 After yoga, we sat at immaculately decorated dinner tables lined with antique vases holding bouquets of fresh roses, tulips, and cannabis flowers.

 For lunch, I dined alongside the first mainstream pot editor, Ricardo Baca, and former Sweet Leaf executive Nicole West.
 Chef Hosea Rosenberg, the winner of Top Chef’s fifth season, served us his signature pork belly strips on hand-crafted wooden bowls.
-Although we had our pick from a wide array of various menu items, at the tail end of the lunch, we all gorged on a seemingly endless supply of sizzling gourmet bacon, probably because everyone was sufficiently stoned out of their minds by that point.
+We had our pick from a wide array of various menu items.
+But at the tail end of the lunch, we all gorged on a seemingly endless supply of sizzling gourmet bacon.
+This was probably because everyone was sufficiently stoned out of their minds by that point.

 Which brings me to my final thought.
-We should always respect the gritty grassroots legacy of our movement: the jazz cats, the beatniks, the hippies, the hip-hopsters, the reggae Jamaicans, the rock-n-rollers, and the rabid street activists.
-But if cannabis is truly going to be for everyone and anyone, then even the one-percent should have their cannabis cake—and eat it, too.
+We should always respect the gritty grassroots legacy of our movement.
+Think of the the jazz cats.
+Think of the beatniks, the hippies, the hip-hopsters.
+Think of the reggae Jamaicans, the rock-n-rollers, and the rabid street activists.
+But what if cannabis is truly going to be for everyone and anyone?
+Well then, even the one-percent should have their cannabis cake—and eat it, too.